mqttjs/MQTT.js/README.md

         urls which upon reconnect can have become expired.
   * `resubscribe` : if connection is broken and reconnects, subscribed topics are automatically subscribed again (default `true`)
+  * `messageIdProvider`: custom messageId provider. when `new UniqueMessageIdProvider()` is set, then non conflict messageId is provided.

 In case mqtts (mqtt over tls) is required, the `options` object is passed through to